-Chapter 11, Quality Assurance and Quality Control, provides details on the QC and approval process.
-No additional approvals may be given for the project, except administrative activities such as those taken to secure further project funding until the ROD has been signed.
+Chapter 11 provides details on the QC and approval process.
+Until the ROD is signed, no additional approvals may be given for the project, except administrative activities such as those taken to secure further project funding.

 5.7.2.
 ROD Distribution